mmrobins/franklin-battery-scheduler/README.md

 easily consumable format in case anybody else wanted to build something against the FranklinWH API.

+I'd *really* like to figure out how the mobile app talks to the battery over the AP wifi gateway so that I don't have to talk to the public internet at all, but haven't yet figured that out.
+If you have any ideas, please open an issue or PR!

 ## Where to Find Your Gateway ID

 In your [FranklinWH mobile app](https://www.franklinwh.com/support/articles/detail/how-can-i-download-the-franklinwh-app) go to: